 Yes, while sungrown hemp is exposed to and can harbor unwanted mycotoxins, it’s a myth that only outdoor hemp can contain mold.
 Indoor hemp is just as, if not more sensitive, to molds and mildews.

 At the end of the day, your hemp preferences are up to you to decide.
-Do you prefer indoor hemp, outdoor hemp, or sungrown hemp?
+Do you prefer indoor hemp or sungrown hemp?